-The Really Right Stuff MTX tool has been on the marked for a few years and I have been meaning to mention it more thoroughly for some time.
+The Really Right Stuff MTX tool has been on the market for a few years and I have been meaning to mention it more thoroughly for some time.
 This is a photographer’s multi-tool that features a total of 23 different tools for the most common camera and tripod parts.

-10 of the tool bits can be stored in then handle of the tool along with a 3/16″ hex key.
+10 of the tool bits can be stored in the handle of the tool along with a 3/16″ hex key.
 An additional 12 bits are supplied in a small holder.
 The idea is that you figure out which 10 bits are going to be most useful for your particular camera and tripod setup.
 Those are transferred into the handle and the rest can be left at home in the supplied case.

 - Weight (including bit holder and 10 bits): 3.4oz/ 95g

 - Weight of secondary bit holders: 1.3oz/ 38g

 - Total number of bits: 22

 I have two of these tools.
 One lives in my photography EDC kit and is always in my camera bag.
 A second one lives in my travel duffle bag as a backup.

 Unscrewing the rear cap to release the tools is straightforward.
 The tip of the tool is magnetized so that the bits are held tightly when in use.
 Probably the smartest part of this tool is the inclusion of that 3/16″ hex key in the handle as well as the bits.
 This means that you can tighten tripod legs that require you to hold both ends of a bolt.
 Simply use both the 3/16″ hex key and the 3/16″ bit on the tool.
 One to hold one end still, the other to tighten the bolt.
 This is a common requirement for tightening tripod legs in the field.